Where Are Magnetic Fields Strongest? A Deep Dive into Magnetic Phenomena

 1. Superconducting Magnets: Pushing the Limits

-Superconducting magnets utilize the phenomenon of superconductivity, where materials exhibit zero electrical resistance below a critical temperature.
+Superconducting magnets use the phenomenon of superconductivity, where materials exhibit zero electrical resistance below a critical temperature.
 This allows for the generation of exceptionally strong magnetic fields with minimal energy loss.
 These magnets are used in various applications, including:

 2. Pulsed Magnets: Short Bursts of Power